-- 1. The continued modification of our computational multi-scale model for rail fracture. - 2.
-The inclusion of newly obtained experimental fracture properties within our model (see our companion proposal). - 3.
-The validation of our rail fracture model versus our previously obtained rail fracture experimental data. - 4.
-The dissemination of our computational model for predicting rail fracture to MxV Rail.
+- 1. The continued modification of our computational multi-scale model for rail fracture; - 2.
+The inclusion of newly obtained experimental fracture properties within our model (see our companion proposals on both experimental testing and the determination of rail fracture properties); - 3.
+The validation of our rail fracture model versus our previously obtained rail fracture experimental data; and - 4.
+The dissemination of our computational model for predicting rail fracture to MxV Rail and the rail industry community.

-Outcomes/Impacts: The broader impact of this research is that it will significantly impact railway safety via the development of more scientifically based track failure models that will significantly mitigate the probability of future environmentally and socially impactful train derailment incidents.
+Outcomes/Impacts: The broader impact of this research is that it will significantly enhance railway safety via the development of more scientifically based track failure models that will markedly mitigate the probability of future environmentally and socially impactful train derailment incidents.